All Episodes

 And I remember we'd go to their house on the appointed nights because he and my grandmother were going to call, tell us what was going on.

-That I mean, I can't I that scratches the surface.
+I mean, that scratches the surface.

-He and my mother, the only two people I've known everybody liked him.
+He and my mother, the only two people I've known, everybody liked him.

 Not one person.